Note: Not all courses listed will necessarily be offered each year.

 The objective of this course is to introduce the student to contemporary issues concerning the philosophy of law, to include European and Indigenous law.
 Particular emphasis will be placed upon thepresupposed relation of concepts to society, including European and Indigenous.
 The course will examine such issues as the difference and relation of legitimacy to legality, the relation of legal analysis to social needs, the relation of morality and ethicality to the content of legal rules and legal reasoning.
 (Pre-requisite: Final Year of Honour’s B.A or by instructor permission) (Cross-listed with PHIL-8260.)

-Advanced study of themes and trends in analytic philosophy, in which logic, language, and scientific evidence play central roles.
-(Prerequisite: PHIL-1100, or PHIL-1120, and at least one 2000-level or above Philosophy course, and semester 5 or above standing, or permission of instructor.)
-(Cross-listed with PHIL-8720.)
+Advanced study of themes and trends in Analytic or Pragmatist philosophy.
+Ordinarily, the topic will rotate on a yearly basis between Analytic Philosophy, in which logic, language, and scientific evidence play central roles and Pragmatist Philosophy.
+(Prerequisite: PHIL-1100, or PHIL-1120, and at least one PHIL-2xxx or above course, and semester 5 or above standing).
+Cross-listed with PHIL-8720.

 An in-depth investigation of a philosopher, text, or movement from either the Ancient or Early Modern period.
 Topics may include individual dialogues or texts of figures such as Plato, Aristotle, Seneca, Descartes or Hume.
 Or movements such as the Greek Sophists, Stoics, or British Empiricists.
 (Prerequisite: PHIL-2730).

 A study of early 19th century philosophy centered on the idealism of G.W.F.
 Hegel, focusing on such problems as the nature of the dialectic, the notion of absolute spirit, and the Hegelian conception of philosophy.
 (Prerequisite: PHIL-3760, or consent of the instructor.)